jaume-ferrarons/Write4All/README.md

 ```

 ## Development
-Huggingface spaces require the `requirements.txt` file to be updated with the latest dependencies.
+HuggingFace Spaces require the `requirements.txt` file to be updated with the latest dependencies.
-Update the requirements.txt file with the following command:
+Update the `requirements.txt` file with the following command:
 ```bash
 poetry export --without-hashes --without dev -f requirements.txt -o requirements.txt
 ```